 Concentrating on alternative asset management, Barrie Covit represents some of the largest, best-known sponsors of private equity funds, including Carlyle, KKR, First Reserve, J.C.
 Flowers and Lexington Partners.
 He has represented sponsors of funds that focus on investments in specific asset classes—including energy, financial services and the secondary market—throughout the world, including in Western Europe, South Africa and Brazil.
 In addition, Barrie represented the U.S. Treasury Department in connection with the $30 billion Public-Private Investment Program to purchase legacy assets from financial institutions.
-Barrie is ranked as a leading investment funds lawyer by numerous publications, including Chambers & Partners and Who's Who Legal.
-He was named to Investment Dealers’ Digest “40 under 40” list in 2010.
+Barrie is one of five private fund practitioners in the United States ranked in the top tier by Chambers & Partners.
+Chambers has cited him as a "brilliant lawyer" and noted that "he is incredibly smart and he has a great commercial sense about him."
+He has also been named a leading lawyer by The Legal 500 United States, IFLR1000, and Who’s Who Legal Private Funds.

 Read Full Biography...

-- Carlyle in a number of fund-raisings, including the establishment of the $13 billion Carlyle Partners VI, its flagship U.S. buyout fund, the $2.5 billion Carlyle U.S. Equity Opportunity Fund II and the $1.1 billion Carlyle Financial Services Partners
+- Carlyle in a number of fund-raisings, including the establishment of the $18.5 billion Carlyle Partners VII, its flagship U.S. buyout fund, the $6.5 billion Carlyle Asia Partners V and the $1.1 billion Carlyle Financial Services Partners

 - KKR in the establishment of the $1.2 billion KKR Real Estate Partners Americas